Andrew Sullivan: Is the World Done With Liberal Democracy?

 A trooper spotted a Freightliner tractor-trailer weaving April 26 onto the shoulder along the interstate and switched on his emergency lights, according to a probable-cause affidavit.
 After following the truck for about two miles, the trooper pulled alongside the vehicle and waved at the driver to pull over.

-After a search, they came upon the substance, packed tightly into saver foil bricks: among the largest fentanyl busts in the history of the U.S. And look at where the bust took place – smack-dab in the middle of the largely white, mid-Western plains.
+After a search, they came upon the substance, packed tightly into saver foil bricks: among the largest fentanyl busts in the history of the U.S. And look at where the bust took place — smack-dab in the middle of the largely white, midwestern plains.
 This wave of death has not subsided.
 It may even be building.

 See you next Friday.